AlexOkayJ/ibmmq-kotlin-concurrency-example/README.md

 You can see message "Hello world bro" print on you console every second.

 ## HOW IT WORKS
-First of all we configured out listener in typical spring way, in this sample i added BackOff property for try reconnect when we catch some troubles with network or our broker, so we will try reconnect every 5 second.
-I recommend move recoveryInterval value to propertiy file.
+First we configured our listener in typical spring way, in this sample i added BackOff property for try to reconnect when we catch some troubles with network or our broker, so we will try to reconnect every 5 second.
+I recommend move recovery interval value to property file.
 ```
 @Bean
 fun listenerFactory(configurer: DefaultJmsListenerContainerFactoryConfigurer, connectionFactory: ConnectionFactory): JmsListenerContainerFactory<*> {